mflowgen/mflowgen/README.md

   flexibly connecting and disconnecting of edges as well as insertion and removal of steps.
-A simple graph can be specified for a quick synthesis and place-and-route spin, or a more complex graph can be built for a more aggressive chip tapeout.
+A simple graph can be specified for a quick synthesis and place-and-route spin, or a more complex graph can be built for a more aggressive chip tapeout (reusing many of the same steps).

 - **A focus on hardware design-space exploration** -- Steps can be parameterized to quickly spin out parallel builds for small